 Overview

-If you make you payment electronically, you must pay your PAYE bill to HMRC by: –
+If you make payments electronically, you must pay your PAYE bill to HMRC by: –

-• 22nd after the end of the quarter if you pay quarterly, in each tax year that is means payments are due on the 22 July, 22 October, 22 January and 22 April.
+- 22nd after the end of the quarter if you pay quarterly, in each tax year that means payments are due on the 22 July, 22 October, 22 January and 22 April.

 If you pay by cheque through the post the deadline for receipt is the 19th of the month.

-Always pay what we tell you to pay on your PAYE liability/payment report provided to you each month or quarter.
-Do not rely on the HMRC Employers Online Account to provide you the most accurate and up to date information – if you discover a discrepancy on your Employer’s HMRC Online Account to what we have advised you to pay, please first check your previous ‘payments and allocations’ first, if you suspect HMRC have not got the correct information please discuss this with your payroll account manager to rule out any common or known reasons for the difference.
+Always pay what your payroll output says you owe on your PAYE liability/payment report provided to you each month or quarter.
+Do not rely on the HMRC Employers Online Account to provide you with the most accurate and up-to-date information – if you discover a discrepancy in your Employer’s HMRC Online Account to what has been advised to you to pay, please first check your previous ‘payments and allocations’ first, if you suspect HMRC have not got the correct information please discuss this with your payroll account manager to rule out any common or known reasons for the difference.

 Ways to pay